A note on set-theoretic solutions of the Yang-Baxter equation: introduction

 \begin{proposition} Let $A$ and $B$ be left braces of a finite multipermutation level.
 Then the semidirect product $A\rtimes B$ and the wreath product $A\wr B$ of braces $A$ and $B$ is a brace of a finite multipermutation level. \end{proposition}

 Braided groups and braces have interesting connections with group theory.
 In \cite{cjr}, it was shown that every finite nilpotent group can be embedded into an adjoint group of a finite brace whose adjoint group is nilpotent.
-This was slightly extended in \cite{GIS} to show that every finite nilpotent group is a subgroup of an adjoint group of some finite nilpotent ring.
 In Corollary $6.1$ \cite{cjo}, it was shown that every finite solvable group is a subgroup of an adjoint group of a finite brace.
 We notice that, by using the same proof as in Corollary $6.1$ in \cite{cjo} and Proposition \ref{100}, it is possible to show a slightly stronger result, namely:

-{\bf Remark} (Related to Corollary $6.1$, \cite{cjo}) Let $G$ be a finite group.
+{\bf Remark} (Related to Corollary $6.1$, \cite{cjo}) Let $G$ be a finite solvable group.
 There is a finite left brace $A$ of a finite multpermutation level, such that $G$ is a subgroup of the adjoint group $A^{\circ }$ of $A$.

 We don't know the answer to the following questions. \begin{question} Let $G$ be a finite group which is the adjoint group of some left brace $A$.
+Does it follow that $G$ is the adjoint group of some left brace of a finite multipermutation level? \end{question} It was shown by Rump that two-sided braces are exactly Jacobson radical rings \cite{mob} pp. 129.
+Therefore, every finite two-sided brace is a nilpotent ring and it has a finite mulitpermutation level ( see \cite{mob} pp. 135, \cite{rump} pp. 154, and for a detailed proof see \cite{cjo1}).
+By Corollary of \cite{K}, for every prime $p$, a group of order $p^{4}$ is the adjoint group of a two-sided brace if and only if it is abelian or has class $2$.
+By Theorem 2.1 of \cite{cjo3}, there exists a group of order $p^{4}$ of class $3$ which is the adjoint group of a left brace, but is not the adjoint group of a two-sided brace, for example

-Does it follow that $G$ is the adjoint group of some left brace of a finite multipermutation level?
-If in addition $G$ is a nilpotent group, does it follow that $G$ is the adjoint group of a two-sided brace? \end{question} \begin{question} (Amberg, Kazarin, Sysak \cite{4,6}).
-If $R$ is a nil ring whose adjoint group $R^{\circ }$ is fnitely generated, is $R$ nilpotent? \end{question} A similar question can be asked about braces: \begin{question} If $R$ is a brace whose adjoint group $A^{\circ }$ is finitely generated, does it follow that R is a finite brace? \end{question} A related question is: \begin{question} If $R$ is a nil ring which is fnitely generated as a Lie ring, is $R$ nilpotent? \end{question} Interesting related results can be found in \cite{jain, psz, sz}.
+has order $3^{4}$ and it has class $3$ and it is the adjoint group of a left brace.

+Nil rings are examples of left braces and two-sided braces.
+The following question are related to Eggert's conjecture \cite{4}. \begin{question} (Amberg, Kazarin, Sysak \cite{4,6}).
+If $R$ is a nil ring whose adjoint group $R^{\circ }$ is finitely generated, is $R$ nilpotent? \end{question} \begin{question} Let $F$ be a field of characteristic not two.
+An associative $F$-algebra $R$ gives rise to the commutator Lie algebra $R^{-}=(R, [a,b]=ab-ba)$.
+If $R$ is a nil algebra such that $R^{-}$ is finitely generated Lie algebra, is $R$ nilpotent? \end{question} In \cite{jain} Alahmedi, Alsulami, Jain and Zelmanov give sufficient conditions for the Lie algebra $R^{-}$ be finitely generated.
+In \cite{agv} Angiono, Galindo and Vendramin provided Lie-theoretical analogs of braces.
+Some interesting results on nil and nilpotent subsets in Lie rings can be found in \cite{gb, mz, p1, psz, sz}.